wdonadelli/phpDriver/README.md

 status($text)
 ```

-The method returns the following identifiers:
+The method returns the status identifier (integer) or its textual counterpart (string) as shown in the table below:

 |Numerical Value|Text Value|
 |:-------------:|:---------|